Arief Rachadiono Wismansyah

-Arief Rachadiono Wismansyah (born 23 April 1977) is the mayor of Tangerang between 2013 and 2023.
+Arief Rachadiono Wismansyah (born 23 April 1977) was the mayor of Tangerang between 2013 and 2023.
 Supported by the Democratic Party, he is also the owner of a hospital network.

 Personal life

 Wismansyah was born in Karawaci, a district of Tangerang, in 23 April 1977.
 He was the third son of Marsudi Haryoputro and Siti Rochayah, who were doctors operating their own clinic.
 His parents originated from the same village in Kebumen, Central Java.

 He graduated from SMA Negeri 8 Jakarta, before resuming his higher education in Western Michigan University where he earned his bachelor's in engineering management on 2000.
 Later, he completed his master's course in Gadjah Mada University, obtaining a degree in healthcare administration in 2006.

 Career

 After returning from the United States, he joined his parents' business and later became the CEO of the hospital group.
 In 2008, he ran as deputy mayor under Wahidin Halim, and the couple won 576,894 votes (88.22%) placing them in the 2008-2013 tenure.
 Later, in May 2013, Halim resigned in order to run in the 2014 legislative elections, which resulted in Wismansyah becoming the acting mayor.